 My advice is to write the Policy and Procedures before getting a home.
 This allows time to write without feeling pressured.
 If you get a house first, you will have to pay on a mortgage or rent while you are putting your Policies together.
 Also, start purchasing the furniture before you get a house.
 If you begin to accumulate what you need now, just store it until you are ready to move in.
 Many owners purchase their furniture from second-hand stores, garage sales or even from friends.
 Have church members, family members, coworkers and friends donate furniture to you.
 Be sure to tell them what you need or you’ll end up with lot of stuff you don’t need.

 Some PCH owners purchase their homes for this business, while other do a lease-purchase which allows them to pay as they go.
 Others find success in renting a house as long as the owner is aware of what you will be using the house for and signing an affidavit that supports the agreement.
+Still some use the home they live in as both a PCH and their family home.

-This information is just enough to getting the ideas flowing.
+This information is just enough to get the ideas flowing.
 Please respond to this blog, offer insight, corrections, updates and other information that one can use in starting a Personal Care Home.
 Your comments are most appreciated.

 I will share more information as we go along.
 Let me know what topics you are most interested in.